ARTICLE

 Today’s meteorologists have a variety of tools that help them examine, describe, model, and predict weather systems.
 These technologies are being applied at different meteorological scales, improving forecast accuracy and efficiency.

 Radar is an important remote sensing technology used in forecasting.
-A radar dish is an active sensor in that it sends out radio waves that bounce off particles in the atmosphere and return to the dish.
-A computer processes these pulses and determines the horizontal dimension of clouds and precipitation, and the speed and direction in which these clouds are moving.
+A radar dish is an active sensor in that it sends out that bounce off particles in the atmosphere and return to the dish.
+A computer processes these pulses and determines the horizontal of clouds and precipitation, and the speed and direction in which these clouds are moving.

-Tornado research is another important component of meteorology.
+research is another important component of meteorology.
 Starting in 2009, the National Oceanic and Atmospheric Administration (NOAA) and the National Science Foundation conducted the largest tornado research project in history, known as VORTEX2.
-The VORTEX2 team, consisting of about 200 people and more than 80 weather instruments, traveled more than 16,000 kilometers (10,000 miles) across the Great Plains of the United States to collect data on how, when, and why tornadoes form.
+The VORTEX2 team, consisting of about 200 people and more than 80 weather instruments, traveled more than 16,000 kilometers (10,000 miles) across the of the United States to collect data on how, when, and why tornadoes form.
 The team made history by collecting extremely detailed data before, during, and after a specific tornado.
 This tornado is the most intensely examined in history and will provide key insights into tornado dynamics.

 Satellites are extremely important to our understanding of global scale weather phenomena.
 The National Aeronautics and Space Administration (NASA) and NOAA operate three Geostationary Operational Environmental Satellites (GOES) that provide weather observations for more than 50 percent of Earth’s surface.